belledms/target-retail-accelerator/create-a-directory-inside-here-with-your-entry/magic-crosshair/images/README.md

 #Mockup Images

-*Please note*: these mockups were not desinged by _real_ Landor designers, so go easy on us.
-It's the concept.
+*Please note*: these mockups were not designed by _real_ Landor designers, so go easy on us.
+Hopefully these will help _partially_ illustrate the idea better than flowery words.

 ###Screens